 Information Privacy: Memory & Forgetting In The Digital Age.
 An advocate of the right to be ‘forgotten’ in the form of expiration dates on personal information, Mayer-Schönberger looks at the surprising phenomenon of perfect remembering in the digital age and reveals the importance of the human capacity to forget.
 While digital technology empowers people as never before, the perfect record it creates holds unforeseen consequences.
 In this talk, Mayer-Schönberger explains why information privacy rights and other fixes cannot help us and proposes an ingeniously simple solution—expiration dates on information—that may.
 He also explains how big data can help protect privacy in this increasingly digital age, as it can be used to identify and analyzing trends without accessing a person’s sensitive identifying information.

 Healthcare.
-Big data will transform health care.
+Data and machine learning will transform health care.
 Now, most of research and treatment is based on limited data based on the “average patient.”
-With big data, we can personalize healthcare and provide the optimal treatment to an individual by using the optimal drug and dosage for his genetic code and body metabolism.
+In the future, we can personalize healthcare and provide the optimal treatment to an individual by using the optimal drug and dosage for his genetic code and body metabolism.
 Through individualized health monitoring we can identify illnesses earlier and intervene faster and at earlier stages.
-Big data analysis helps medical researchers unlock much of the hidden value in the medical data we collect but so far fail to understand.
-For instance, it took a global effort, billions of dollars and 10 years to sequence the first human genome.
-Today, sequencing three billion base pairs can be done in a few days by one facility, and this genetic data avalanche is just the beginning.
+Machine learning and data analysis helps medical researchers unlock much of the hidden value in the medical data we collect but so far fail to understand.
 As we combine more data health sets through big data analysis, our understanding of the human body will be transformed—and so will be our ability to provide health care.
 Yet to achieve big data’s full potential, we also must address important ethical dilemmas.

 Financial Services.
 Almost all financial services are based on an element of prediction—whether a loan will be repaid, a stock price will increase, an insurance policy will have to be paid out.
 In the age of small data, these predictions were based on complex models of the world that often turned out to be wrong.
 In the 1990's, the international financial system almost crashed because of a faulty mathematical model.
-With big data we now have a powerful alternative available; we can predict much better using massive amounts of data and statistical inferences.
-Lenders and insurance companies employing big data analysis will enjoy a huge competitive advantage over conventional players.
+With massive data and machine learning we now have a powerful alternative available; we can predict much better.
 New products and services can emerge that we would never have thought of.
-For instance, the FICO score indicating a person’s financial health is also a predictor for whether the person takes her medication on time—a vital insight for healthcare providers.
 This opens up new revenue stream for financial services companies, as well.